 FROZEN HAWAII – NATURAL FASHION

-The works try to capture the future scenario using a “back to nature” approach drawing inspiration from the Suri tribe from the west side of the Omo River in the Omo Valley in the plains of south-western Ethiopia and it’s elaborately rituals.
-The tribe members use their skin as a surface to express themselves artistically painting their bodies with pigments made from powdered volcanic rock as well as making elaborate headwear of flowers, fruits, leaves, grasses, shells, feathers and animal horns.
+The works try to capture the future scenario using a “back to nature” approach drawing inspiration from the Suri tribe in the Omo Valley in the plains of south-western Ethiopia and tribe members ‘natural fashion’ using their skin as a surface to express themselves artistically decorating their bodies with natural pigments made from powdered volcanic rock as red ochre, green copper ore, white kaolin and powdered limestone as well as making elaborate headwear of flowers, fruits, leaves, grasses, shells, feathers and animal horns.

 Explorer Number 1 (I just want a simple life) is a self portrait staged at the last protected natural site in Copenhagen – Amager Fælled, which is under threat due to new urban planning strategies.
 I’m wearing a headbouquet of natural plants, some of which are seldom only living in areas like this like Quaking Grass, Cynosures, Fernleaf Dropwort, and Inula salicina, and carry a piece of cultivated nature in my hand: a piece of chopped wood as a symbolic weapon.

 Bewinged Martial Explorer is a triptych of self portraits related to the work Explorer Number 1 inspired by indigenous suri rituals and their relation to nature.
 The work reflects upon the concept of exploration in todays society, where the untouched wilderness is long gone.
 Using a bodily winged armoring, a suprematic armor, and a piece of chopped wood the project focuses on our attempt to be present in a disassociated nature.